SilentCatD/react-state-view-controller/README.md

 abstract class Controller<T> {
   // The initial state of the UI constructor(initialState: T)
-  // The RxJS subject to subscribe to if necessary public get subject()
+  // The observable to subscribe to if necessary public get observable()
   // The current state that the controller is maintaining public get state()
   // Emit a new state and trigger all listeners.